horizon-research/rtnn/README.md

 ### Simple run

 To get started, in the `build` directory run: `bin/optixNSearch -f ../samplepc.txt`. `-f` specifies the input file.
-This runs a range search using a radius of 2; all the points in `samplepc.txt` are used as both queries and search points.
+This runs a range search using a radius of 2; points in `samplepc.txt` are used as both queries and search points.
 See the information printed in the terminal for the exact run configuration.

 ### Common configurations